zincsearch/zincsearch-docs/docs/ZincObserve/quickstart.md

 ## Installation

-You would need ZO_USER_NAME and ZO_USER_PASSWORD environment variables when you start ZincObserve for the first time.
+You would need ZO_ROOT_USER_EMAIL and ZO_ROOT_USER_PASSWORD environment variables when you start ZincObserve for the first time.
 You don't need them on subsequent runs of ZincObserve.

 === "Windows"

-    Binaries can be downloaded from [releases](https://github.com/zinclabs/zinc/releases) page for appropriate platform.
+    Binaries can be downloaded from [releases](https://github.com/zinclabs/zincobserve/releases) page for appropriate platform.

-        set ZO_USER_NAME=admin
+        set ZO_ROOT_USER_EMAIL=admin
-        set ZO_USER_PASSWORD=Complexpass#123
+        set ZO_ROOT_USER_PASSWORD=Complexpass#123
         mkdir data
-        zinc-observe.exe
+        zincobserve.exe

     Now point your browser to [http://localhost:5080](http://localhost:5080) and login